 It’s also helpful to have a realistic idea of what the dealer is willing to accept, as this will prevent you from getting caught up in the emotional aspect of the negotiation and wasting time.
 To determine your highest offer, take into account the vehicle’s fair market value.

 If the dealer isn’t willing to meet your needs, don’t be afraid to walk away from the negotiation.
-This can be a difficult decision to make, especially if you’ve been dreaming of owning a particular car for months or even years.
+This can be a difficult decision to make, especially if you’ve been dreaming of buying a particular car for months or even years.
 However, it’s important to remember that there are plenty of other dealerships out there, and you’re likely to find one that’s more willing to work with you.

 There is no shame in walking away from a bad deal, so don’t be afraid to do it if necessary.
 And if you do walk away from a negotiation, be sure to do so politely and calmly.
 There’s no need to burn any bridges – you never know when you may need to come back, perhaps to sell your car to them next time around!

 In some cases, the dealer may require a deposit to hold the car you’re interested in.
 If you are asked to make a deposit, be sure to get the details in writing, including how much money is required and when it’s due.
-You should also find out what will happen to your deposit if you decide not to purchase the car – in most cases, it should be refundable.

 However, some dealers may keep the deposit if you back out of the deal, so it’s always best to get this information upfront to avoid any surprises later on.